pikulbrita/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook.

 This quote highlights the importance of creating user-friendly and intuitive software, as well as the ongoing challenge for programmers to stay one step ahead of potential bugs and errors.
 It also reminds us of the ever-evolving nature of technology and the need to continually adapt and improve our programming skills.

+# 2023-12-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clear, correct, and maintainable code first, and only optimize when profiling indicates a specific bottleneck.